Andrea-Axelsson/audiophile/README.md

 ### The Challenge

-Visitors should be able to:
+Users should be able to:

-- Navigate through the portfolio with ease, experiencing smooth transitions and animations.
-- View projects through a horizontally scrolling carousel, enhanced by the integration of Framer Motion.
-- Observe elements fading in and out of view dynamically as they scroll, thanks to the IntersectionObserver API combined with CSS animations.
+- View the optimal layout for the app depending on their device's screen size
+- See hover states for all interactive elements on the page
+- Add/Remove products from the cart
+- Edit product quantities in the cart
+- Fill in all fields in the checkout
+- Receive form validations if fields are missed or incorrect during checkout
+- See correct checkout totals depending on the products in the cart
+  - Shipping always adds $50 to the order
+  - VAT is calculated as 20% of the product total, excluding shipping
+- See an order confirmation modal after checking out with an order summary

 ![Project full size](https://github.com/Andrea-Axelsson/audiophile/blob/main/public/assets/shared/mobile-mockup.png?raw=true)